BulldogSpike/simple-calculator/README.md

 # simple-calculator
-calculator web app written in react
+A project to improve my React skills.

+This is a web application written in react, that functions as a calculator.
+No additional libraries used